anir-tubi/tubi-roku/README.md

 You can also tune the ``ROKU_PROFILE`` with envar.
 By default it is ``dev``.
 You can change it to ``production``, ``staging`` and ``test``.
 Their difference can be found in ``config/*``.

+You can set `DEV_PASSWORD` with the developer password set on the roku device if it is something other than the default `1234`

+### Run unit tests

 ``test`` profile is just for testing purpose.
 If you run this:

 ```